 Communicating science to policy makers (minimum 3 months at Cefas).

-This PhD suits a quantitatively-minded candidate.
-Suitable degrees could cover topics such as genetics, mathematics, physics and/or biologists with an interest in modelling.
-Essential - some experience in statistical or mathematical modelling.
-Desirable - working knowledge and experience in R/ Matlab, an interest in deep-sea ecology.
+This PhD suits a quantitatively-minded candidate .
+Suitable degrees could cover topics such as biology, genetics, and/or physics.
+Essential – working knowledge and experience in R/ Matlab, Desirable – an interest in deep-sea ecology

 How to apply

 Please apply by sending a CV (including contact details of two academic referees) and a cover letter explaining your motivation and suitability for the PhD to Emma Revill [Email Address Removed].
 If you have any questions please feel free to contact any member of the supervisory team.

 Shortlisted applicants will be interviewed on 18/19 February 2020.